White-Hat Subterfuge

 My default mode has always been full transparency.

-Honesty without boundaries isn’t virtue, it’s leakage.
+Honesty without boundaries isn’t virtue.
+It’s leakage.

-That isn’t ethical clarity… it’s self-erasure.
+That isn’t clarity.
+It’s self-erasure.

 Yes, this is deception

-That’s where this idea lives.
+That’s where this operates.

 Defining White-Hat Subterfuge

-It is grounded in:
+It is based on:

 - omission, not fabrication

-- timing, not urgency theatre
+- timing, not artificial urgency

-- framing, not falsehoods
+- framing, not falsehood

 - boundaries, not manipulation